SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Getting Started/getting_started.rst

 Getting Started
 ===============

-*SpinalHDL* is a hardware description language written in `Scala <https://scala-lang.org/>`_\ , a static-type functional language using the Java virtual machine (JVM).
+*SpinalHDL* is a hardware description language written in `Scala <https://scala-lang.org/>`_\ , a statically-typed functional language using the Java virtual machine (JVM).
 In order to start programming with *SpinalHDL*\ , you must have a JVM as well as the Scala compiler.
 In the next section, we will explain how to download those tools if you don't have them already.

 .. _requirements: